mertgldal/Flask-Blog-App/README.md

 - **Commenting System:** Users can add comments to blog posts.
 - **Contact Form:** Allows users to send messages via email.
 - **Admin Role:** Special privileges for the admin to manage all blog posts and comments.
+- **Profile Page:** Users can view and update their profile, including changing their password.
 - **Flask Extensions:** Utilizes SQLAlchemy for ORM, Flask-Bootstrap for responsive design, CKEditor for rich text editing, and Flask-Gravatar for user avatars.

 ## Technologies Used